Capitals’ Evgeny Kuznetsov, Ilya Samsonov return to practice after bouts with the coronavirus

 “It’s really up to me how I progress,” Samsonov said when asked how much practice time he needs before playing in a game.
 “I’m hoping tomorrow’s practice will be easier, and the day after will be easier as well, so I’m just kind of taking a one-day-at-a-time approach here, but I’m remaining positive.”

-While Kuznetsov and Samsonov returned to the ice, forward Jakub Vrana remains on the covid-19 list after he was added Saturday.
-Players can be put on the list for multiple reasons, including a positive test, contact tracing, symptoms or quarantines because of travel.
+Kuznetsov and Samsonov returned to the ice, but forward Jakub Vrana remains on the covid-19 list after he was added Saturday.
+Players can be put on the list for multiple reasons, including a positive test, contact tracing or symptoms.

-Almost 100 players across the league have gone on the covid-19 list since the season began almost four weeks ago.
-Fewer than half of those players had confirmed positive tests, NHL Commissioner Gary Bettman said in a statement last week.
+Almost 100 players across the league have gone on the covid-19 list since the season began almost four weeks ago, but fewer than half of those players had confirmed positive tests, NHL Commissioner Gary Bettman said last week.

-The NHL has four teams shut down because of coronavirus issues: The New Jersey Devils, Buffalo Sabres, Minnesota Wild and Colorado Avalanche.
-The Capitals are scheduled to play the Sabres, who have nine players on the covid-19 list, in Buffalo on Thursday and Saturday.
+Nevertheless, the NHL has four teams shut down because of coronavirus issues: the Sabres, New Jersey Devils, Minnesota Wild and Colorado Avalanche.
+Buffalo and New Jersey have not played since they faced each other Jan.
+31, and the Devils had three additional games postponed Monday.
+Minnesota and Colorado have not played since their most recent meeting last Tuesday.
+The Wild had two additional games postponed Monday, and the Avalanche is scheduled to return Sunday night.

 In retirement, Brooks Orpik is balancing his roles as a college assistant coach, a Capitals staffer and a dad

 Meanwhile, Capitals forward T.J.
 Oshie missed Monday’s practice with an upper-body injury and remains day-to-day.
-He did not play in Sunday’s game against the Flyers.
+He did not play in Sunday’s loss to the Flyers.

-Defenseman Justin Schultz did practice Monday, skating with the team for the first time since he took a puck to the face Jan.
+Defenseman Justin Schultz practiced Monday, skating with the team for the first time since he took a puck to the face Jan.
 28 against the New York Islanders.

-Schultz, who practiced in a full plastic face shield and said he is day-to-day, lost a couple of teeth and suffered a couple of small fractures, but he called his situation “nothing too serious.”
+Schultz, who practiced in a full face shield and said he is day-to-day, lost a couple of teeth and suffered a couple of small fractures, but he called his situation “nothing too serious.”

-“I was feeling pretty good and obviously getting some more confidence,” Schultz said.
-“It’s frustrating that happened, but I haven’t missed too much time here so hopefully when I come back [I] pick up where I left off and help the team in whatever way I can.”
+“I was feeling pretty good and obviously getting some more confidence,” he said.
+“It’s frustrating that happened, but I haven’t missed too much time here, so hopefully when I come back [I] pick up where I left off and help the team in whatever way I can.”

 Read more on the Washington Capitals: